 Fellows may earn up to an estimated 75 CPE credits in categories including Business Management and Organization, Communications and Marketing, Personal Development, Finance, and Specialized Knowledge if they participate in all group live and internet based program components.
 No prerequisites and/or advance preparation is required, aside from the application process.
 The program is targeted to the intermediate-to-advanced course level.

-Applications for the 2020-21 NACUBO Fellows Program will be accepted beginning November 15, 2019.
+Applications for the 2021-22 NACUBO Fellows Program will be accepted in the fall of 2020.
 Application materials must include:

 - Statement of interest in the program and what the applicant hopes to accomplish